 This type of shift in tax policy is undoubtedly controversial but has been gaining popularity, especially in the wake of what many are calling Vancouver’s less-than-successful foreign buyers and empty home taxes.
 It’s obvious more government-initiated policy adaptations are badly needed to effectively address Canada’s growing housing affordability crisis.
 If you’re not a fan of a simple capital gains tax, there are plenty of other options.
 The Vancouver Sun’s Douglas Todd has already described four of them: A smarter tax would ease Vancouver's housing crisis.

-The bottom line is we can’t just keep hoping for a magic solution.
-It’s time to start imagining some sort of tax on housing wealth, not only as a way to close the gap between the haves and the have-nots, but as a much needed revenue source for the large amounts of funds needed for ambitious and costly federal initiatives like universal childcare, tuition support and housing subsidies -- all projects that would help ease the financial squeeze that is disproportionately burdening young Canadians.
+The bottom line is we need to start reimagining how we tax housing wealth, especially as compared to how we tax income.
+Not only as a way to close the gap between the haves and the have-nots, but as a much needed revenue source for the large amounts of funds needed for ambitious and costly federal initiatives like universal childcare, tuition support and housing subsidies -- all projects that would help ease the financial squeeze that is disproportionately burdening young Canadians.

 Note: Matthew Rognlie graduated from MIT in 2016.
 For the 2016-2017 academic year, he is an International Economics Section fellow at the Princeton Department of Economics.
 Starting in July 2017, he will be an assistant professor at the Northwestern Department of Economics.
 Generation Squeeze thinks he’s a millennial worth watching!